 USE OF AC SEAL

 AC Council may specify any documents that must be sealed.
-The President, Vice President Academic or Vice President Operations may seal a document on behalf of the College.
-The President, Vice President Academic or Vice President Operations may authorise another staff member who may, on behalf of the College, sign any documents or classes of documents other than those that must be sealed.
+The President, Vice President Academic or Vice President Operations may seal a document on behalf of AC.
+The President, Vice President Academic or Vice President Operations may authorise another staff member who may, on behalf of AC, sign any documents or classes of documents other than those that must be sealed.